How is allocative efficiency (those activities that offer highest economic and social returns) in local government best promoted?

 Why might this be relevant?

-The project offers practical tools and guides to address the operational challenges of reduced public spending, which is relevant to promoting allocative efficiency in local government.
+The project focuses on practical tools and guides for councils addressing operational challenges of reduced public spending, which is related to promoting allocative efficiency in local government.

 The What Works Centre for Local Economic Growth was set up in 2013.
 The overall aim of What Works Growth is to increase the cost-effectiveness of policies for local economic growth by improving the use of evidence and ev...